venine/PDFDrive/README.md

 * Basic abilities such as marking, unmarking indices, ls(), cd().
 * Colored output.

+## Requirements
+1. selenium (Please install the geckodriver as well)
+2. termcolor
+3. filetype
+4. lxml

 ## Commandline commands
 * ls : Display files in the current directory
 * cd : Change directory
 * m  : Mark indices. eg. m 1,2,3,4 or m 0. `m this` will show all the marked files in *that* session and `m all` will show all the marked files of *all* the sessions.
 * u  : Unmark indices
+* s  : Start a session using a search query.
 * c  : Change session
 * l  : Load the next set of results
 * d  : Download all marked files